mlflow/mlflow/docs/source/system-metrics/index.rst

     os.environ["MLFLOW_ENABLE_SYSTEM_METRICS_LOGGING"] = "true"

-Now starting an MLflow run will automatically collect and log the default system metrics.
-Try running the following code in your favorite environment, and you should see system metrics existing in the logged run data.
+After setting the environment variable, you will see that starting an MLflow run will automatically collect and log the default system metrics.
+Try running the following code in your favorite environment and you should see system metrics existing in the logged run data.
 Please note that you don't necessarilty need to start an MLflow server, as the metrics are logged locally.

 .. code-block:: python